Edgar County, Illinois

 Edgar County is a county located in the U.S. state of Illinois.
-As of the 2020 United States Census, the population was 16,866.
+As of the 2020 United States census, the population was 16,866.
 Its county seat is Paris.

 History

 Edgar County was formed out of Clark County in 1823.
 It was named for John Edgar, an Irish-born officer in the Royal Navy who resigned rather than fight against the Americans in the Revolutionary War.
 Edgar moved to Kaskaskia, Illinois, in 1784, becoming a miller and merchant in that town.

+Bloomfield started as a watering point for livestock, but during the 1940s, it became a thriving town along the highway between Vincennes, Indiana, and Chicago.
+In 1872, the Chicago, Danville and Vincennes Railroad bypassed the town by a mile to the west.
+As a result, the town's businesses moved to Edgar, beginning Bloomfield's decline.

 Geography

 According to the US Census Bureau, the county has a total area of 624 sqmi, of which 623 sqmi is land and 0.6 sqmi (0.1%) is water.

 There is one recreational area in the county, on the north edge of Paris.
 Twin Lakes Park and Reservoir began in 1895 upon completion of the dam compounding the Twin Lakes Reservoir.

 Climate and weather

 In recent years, average temperatures in the county seat of Paris have ranged from a low of 16 °F in January to a high of 86 °F in July, although a record low of -23 °F was recorded in January 1930 and a record high of 109 °F was recorded in July 1936.
 Average monthly precipitation ranged from 2.23 in in January to 4.43 in in July.